karthik0225/devops/README.md

 Step:7
 try to update devops file in to staging area

+step:9
+This is the new line in local machine.

 Branch-1 changes
  branch changes in local . how to send to remote